 Welcome!

 My name is Justin Poh.
-I am currently a PhD student at the Aeronautics and Astronautics Department (Course 16) at Massachusetts Institute of Technology (MIT) under the mentorship of Dr Nancy Leveson.
-My current research interests lie at the intersection of System Safety and Systems Engineering and I do research on principles and methods for performing safety-driven design of complex systems, including applications of Systems-Theoretic Process Analysis (STPA) to systems engineering activities.
+I have PhD in Systems Engineering and System Safety from the Aeronautics and Astronautics Department at Massachusetts Institute of Technology (MIT), where I did my PhD research under the mentorship of Dr Nancy Leveson.
+My research lives at the intersection of System Safety and Systems Engineering and I develop methods for performing safety-driven design of complex systems.
+A key theme of my research is the application of Systems-Theoretic Process Analysis (STPA) to systems engineering activities, with a particular focus on architecture development.
+I am also interested in developing STPA-based design review and certification processes.

 Photo Credit: Adam Munekata